vcrncalo/TSE-Telecommunications-Software-Engineering./README.md

 ### Doxyfile

 A **Doxyfile** is Doxygen's configuration file, controlling the documentation generation process.
 It specifies settings such as input files, output directories, and documentation style.
 Doxyfile can be generated with: `doxygen -g Doxyfile`, and it can later be edited with a text editor, such as vim with: `vim Doxyfile`.
+Once we've configured Doxfile the way we want it to be, we can finally type: `doxygen Doxyfile` which will create `html` and `latex` directories, and later, `latex` directory can be used to compile a PDF document from there.

 #### Key Doxyfile Settings